 New Chemical Exposure Limits (NCELs)

-In addition to the OSHA's Permissible Exposure Limits, manufacturers and importers of chemicals must comply with the EPS'a New Chemical Exposure Limits (NCEL).
+In addition to the OSHA's Permissible Exposure Limits, manufacturers and importers of chemicals must comply with the EPA's New Chemical Exposure Limits (NCEL).

 Under section 5 of the Toxic Substances Control Act (TSCA), any person who intends to manufacture or import a new chemical substance for commercial purposes in the United States must submit a premanufacture notice (PMN) to the Environmental Protection Agency (EPA) at least 90 days prior to manufacture or import of the material.
 EPA's Office of Pollution Prevention and Toxics (OPPT) will then perform a risk assessment and make a risk evaluation.